Pawel1894/Pawel1894/README.md

-Hi 👋 My name is Paweł
+Hi, i'm Paweł
 ======================
-Computer science engineer & Fullstack web developer
+Fullstack web developer with engineer degree in computer science
 -------------

 I've been programming for 6 years.
 Since 2 years i'm mainly focused on frontend because i really love css and react.
 I do enjoy working in teams and researching newest web technology.
-🌍  I'm based in Wrocław
+🌍  I'm based in Poland, Wrocław
 ✉️  You can contact me at [pawepohl@gmail.com](mailto:pawepohl@gmail.com)* 🧠  I'm learning nest.js, vitest